adamcubel/cloud-test/aws/README.md

 helm install plg grafana/loki-stack -n monitoring -f ~/loki-stack-values.yml
 ```

+Using the tools available, verify that Promtail, Grafana, and Loki are running.
+With this configuration, you will not be able to access Grafana over the web.
+What needs to be setup in order to reach Grafana using the configured nginx
-You can also take a look at [values.yaml](./helm/values.yaml) for an idea of what
+ingress?
+You can take a look at [values.yaml](./helm/values.yaml) for an idea
-needs to be configured to successfully deploy in this environment.
+of what needs to be configured to successfully deploy in this environment.
+Verift that the ingress has been configured properly and navigate to the site.
+Show off the Grafana interface running over HTTP.
+What can be improved for the
+deployment?